Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.89 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have a 4.87 team ERA that ranks 27th among all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to give up the most home runs in baseball (178 total, 1.5 per game).

-- In his last appearance on Wednesday, the left-hander threw five innings against the Philadelphia Phillies, giving up six earned runs while surrendering seven hits.
+- In his last appearance on Thursday, the lefty tossed five innings against the Philadelphia Phillies, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.